upenndigitalscholarship/printing-in-prisons/blog/chamorrod.md

 On the other hand, even when speaking and telling stories about these birds, they would project actual human emotions onto them.
 These stories could be interpreted as the incarcerated men trying to humanize these animals.
 Although these birds offered joy and companionship at Eastern State, it's still hard to reconcile the contrast to some of the major crimes these men committed.
 A solid underlying tension tells two sides and perspectives to these birds and men.

 ## Image and Information Sources
-all images and audio are fair use and come from The Umpire, Creative Commons, Ancestry Database and/or before 1924 information gathered from easternstate.org and their historic structures report
+All images and audio are fair use and come from The Umpire, Creative Commons, Ancestry Database and/or before 1924

+Information gathered from easternstate.org and their historic structures report